-The Appeals Office operates independently of the Department of Social Protection and is headed by a Chief Appeals Officer and has its own Appeals Officers who are themselves independent in their decision-making role.
+The Appeals Office operates independently of the Department of Employment Affairs and Social Protection and is headed by a Chief Appeals Officer and has its own Appeals Officers who are themselves independent in their decision-making role.

 While the issues that are dealt with on appeal are in the main based on legal provisions set out in the Social Welfare Consolidation Act 2005 and in the Social Welfare (Appeals) Regulations (S.I.
 No. 108 of 1998) the Social Welfare Appeals Office (SWAO) aims to deal with those issues in an informal manner.
 Therefore, while the issues that arise on appeal are of a quasi-judicial nature, the Social Welfare Appeals Office is not a court, but of course must, like all administrative bodies, observe the principles of natural justice and fair procedure.
 The Social Welfare Appeals Office aims to deliver the appeals service in a prompt, fair and courteous manner.